-What are the processing times for NT Government visa nomination applications?
+What are the processing times for Northern Territory (NT) Government visa nomination applications?

 Processing times for general skilled migration applications are as follows:

 - offshore applicants approximately six months

 - NT student / NT resident applicants approximately one month.

 Please note that the above timeframes are estimates and this can change from time to time.
 We will not respond to emails asking for application status updates.

 How do I find out the status of my application?

 Your online application identifies the status of your application.
 MigrationNT will contact you or your authorised representative via your online application’s message portal if further information is required and you or your authorised representative will be notified by email when a decision has been made.